If you appreciate the work done within the wiki, please consider supporting The Cutting Room Floor on Patreon. Thanks for all your support!

 • Unused cues.

-Rhythm Heaven Fever is the third entry of the Rhythm Heaven series.
+Rhythm Heaven Fever is the third entry of the Rhythm Heaven series, and is the only one released on a home console.
 It's also the most infamous, as it started the memetic "Piki piki piki desu ka?" (or "Wubba dubba dubba 'zat true?", if you prefer).

 Sub-Pages